CharlotteMei/5200_proj2/README.md

 # 5200_proj2

 ## assignment task1-5
-See the pdf document called "cs5200 project 2"
+See the pdf document called "cs5200 project 2 doc"

 ## fake data
 all data in the database are fake and were generated using https://www.mockaroo.com/schemas/new